prayash/processes/README.md

 - [Fun Programming](http://funprogramming.org/)
 - [OpenProcessing](http://openprocessing.org)

 ###### Please feel free to download, mangle, mix, mash, and modify these scripts.
-Share if you make something cool (PRs always welcome)!
-I've learned a lot from the Processing community and collaborative learning is the best, so I'm happy to provide something from my learning journey and keep the cycle going!
+If you end up make something cool, share it!
+I've learned a lot from the Processing community and collaborative learning is the best, so I'm happy to give back something from my own learning journey to keep the cycle going!